Wednesday, December 12, 2007

 2.At the beginning, OST Anastasia(the animated movie).
 It was a nice song, and we were kids, and we thought it would be cute.
 Yeah, except it wasn't.

 3.If You Wanna Be My Lover by the Spice Girls.
 Concession to age-and besides, we wanted to dance on stage.
-At first no one realised it was us, so they cheered the school like crazy.
-And slunk away later after the debacle.

 I think the point at which we realised the massacre that was going to happen was when we heard a girl from another school, pratt memorial i think, sing 'la bamba' in this fabulous, throaty, christina aguilera voice.
 And then we were on stage.